JosephDrazen/cuhacking_2021/README.md

 * Deployed On: Heroku
 * Libraries: @material-ui, mongoose, react-qr-reader, qrcode.react

+Why use these technologies?

+The need for a fluid and user-friendly design led to us choosing to React for our front end.
+The use of state allows us to create a one-page application that is easy for a user to click through and understand.
+Express gave us a robust backend that worked well with React and MongoDB MongoDB and Atlas were used to create an application with a secure backend for authentication and the handling of user data

 ## Contributors:
 - Anthony Zhu - https://www.linkedin.com/in/anthony-y-zhu/
 - Joseph Malovic - https://www.linkedin.com/in/josephmalovic/